Should I get my prescription filled by mail-order (BJC Employee Pharmacy)?

 If you need a refill for a prescription that has not been previously filled by the BJC Employee Pharmacy, you will first need to transfer your prescription to the BJC Employee Pharmacy.
 See below.

 - For transfers from one BJC pharmacy to another BJC pharmacy (including the Employee Pharmacy/mail-order): call the pharmacy where you want the prescription filled.
 Use the automated phone system and follow the prompts to place your refill request.
 Click here for pharmacy phone numbers.
 This is the preferred method.
 You may also go to RxRefill.bjc.org.
 Log in or access the site as a guest, then go to Transfer Prescriptions.
+The automated phone system cannot be used for transfer of controlled (CIII-V).
+You must call the pharmacy and speak with a member of the pharmacy team or go to Transfer Prescriptions on RxRefill.bjc.org.

 - For transfers from a non-BJC pharmacy to a BJC-pharmacy: go to RxRefill.bjc.org.
 Log in or access the site as a guest, then go to Transfer Prescriptions.
 This is the preferred method.
 You may also call the pharmacy where you want the prescription filled and speak to a member of the pharmacy team.
 Click here for pharmacy phone numbers.